khelif96/322turk-bidding-project/README.md

 # AMM Turk App
 A Turk style bidding app

-Ensure node and npm (node pacakage manager) are isntalled.
+Ensure node and npm (node pacakage manager) are installed.

 Create a `.env` file inside the `322turk-bidding-project/src` directory and enter `DB_URL=` followed by a url to your mongodb database.